mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    class AutoEncryptionOpts {
       // setTLSOptions accepts a map of KMS provider names to TLSOptions.
-      // Throws an exception if TLS options are set for a provider other
+      // The TLSOptions apply to any TLS socket required to communicate
+      // with the KMS provider.
-      // than "aws", "azure", "gcp", or "kmip". setTLSOptions (opts Map<String, TLSOptions>)
+      setTLSOptions (opts Map<String, TLSOptions>)
    }

    class ClientEncryptionOpts {
       // setTLSOptions accepts a map of KMS provider names to TLSOptions.
-      // Throws an exception if TLS options are set for a provider other
+      // The TLSOptions apply to any TLS socket required to communicate
+      // with the KMS provider.
-      // than "aws", "azure", "gcp", or "kmip". setTLSOptions (opts Map<String, TLSOptions>)
+      setTLSOptions (opts Map<String, TLSOptions>)
    }

 Drivers MUST raise an error if the TLS options are set to disable TLS.
 The error MUST contain the message "TLS is required".

-Drivers MUST raise an error if TLS options are set for any KMS provider other than "aws", "azure", "gcp", or "kmip".

 Drivers SHOULD raise an error if insecure TLS options are set.
 The error MUST contain the message "Insecure TLS options prohibited".